 As with the Little Tikes, it has a 50-pound weight limit and is only 5.4 pounds.
 It measures 24.1 x 16.1 x 10.4 inches.

-In my experience, parents who are looking for a classic playground experience for their baby, at home, are best served by choosing either a bucket style swing or a turtle style swing.
+In my experience, parents who are looking for a classic playground experience for their baby, at home, the best toddler swing is usually a bucket seat style swing or a turtle style swing.
+Both are great for an outdoor baby swing or a first toddler swing.

-However, that’s not to say those are the only styles in the swing game!
-Especially as your child gets older, different swing styles will become more attractive.
+However, as your child gets older, different swing styles will become more attractive.

 Canvas and Wood Baby Swings

 - Monkey and Mouse Swing: A beautiful cotton and wood swing seat, this Monkey and Mouse swing can be used indoor and outdoors, and is machine washable for easy care.
-Add it to a swing set, take it along on a picnic and hang it from a tree, or set it up indoors to keep your little one happy while you cook dinner.
 Learn More

-- Solvej Canvas Baby and Toddler Swing: What I love about this swing is it works from 6 months to 6 years (88 lbs), transitioning to a big kid swing by removing the leg divider.
+- Solvej Canvas Baby and Toddler Swing: What I love about this swing is it works from 6 months to 6 years (88 lbs), transitioning to a big kid swing by removing the leg divider around the swing seat.
 You can use it indoors or outdoors, and the canvas is weatherproof.
-You can also hang this from a height up to 7’6″ without extension ropes (hanging height; not rope length).
+You can also hang this from a height up to 7’6″ without extension ropes (hanging height; not rope length) as an outdoor toddler swing.
 While the pros of this swing are obvious, there’s also a pretty big con: the cost.
 This is by far the most expensive swing on our list.
 Learn More

-- EcoTribe Wooden Horse Swing: This one is super unique, non-toxic, and made from natural materials.
-Ecotribe’s gorgeous Horse, Giraffe, and Unicorn swings are adorable, and would make a great gift!
-Made with chemical-free, eco-friendly smooth birch wood and strong cotton ropes, these swings are sure to capture your baby’s attention.
-Learn More
+- EcoTribe Wooden Horse Swing: EcoTribe Wooden Horse Swing is super unique, non-toxic, and made from natural materials.
+Ecotribe’s gorgeous Wooden Horse Swing, Giraffe, and Unicorn swings are adorable, and would make a great gift!
+Made with chemical-free, eco-friendly smooth birch wood swing seat and strong cotton ropes, a wooden horse swing is sure to capture your baby’s attention.
+Learn More about wooden horse swings

 Classic “Big Kid” Swings

-I don’t know if this style of swing has an official name, but in our family we call it a big kid swing, and my 2.5 year old is slowly graduating to this style, while still using bucket swings to go really high.
+I don’t know if this style of swing has an official name, but in our family, we call it a big kid swing, and my kid slowly graduated to this style at around 3 to 4 years old.

-If you want a classic swing, Swurfer makes a cool swing that’s made of wood, instad of plastic, and Eastern Jungle makes a fairly classic, playground style swing.
+If you want a classic swing, Swurfer makes a cool swing that’s made of wood, instead of plastic, and Eastern Jungle makes a fairly classic, playground style swing.

 Alternative Swing Styles

-If you have extra space in your yard, or want to mix it up a bit, you could also look at a disc swing, platform swing, tire swing, or stand up swing!
+If you have extra space in your yard or house or want to mix it up a bit, you could also look at a disc swing, platform swing, tire swing, or standup swing, among other cool styles!

-- Babai Portable Swing for Bigger Kids: Super cool for active families on the go, you can take this one to go, hang it from a tree on a picnic, etc.
+- Babai Portable Swing for Bigger Kids: Super cool for active families on the go, you can take this one to go, hang the swing seat from a tree on a picnic, etc.

 - Swurfer Stand Up Surfing Swing: The name says it all!
 This is a stand up swing, complete with handles, for kids 6+.